 The Whitbourne Conservation Area is unique, given its beautiful and tranquil setting.
-In order to preserve the character of the Conservation Area and its immediate environs, proposals (including those concerning development immediately adjacent to the Conservation Area) should also seek to safeguard the beauty and tranquility of the Conservation Area and its setting.
-Proposals which will lead to an increase in traffic movements, noise and/or the loss of adjacent countryside should be avoided.
+In order to preserve the character of the Conservation Area and its immediate environs, the Parish Council will seek to encourage proposals (including those concerning development immediately adjacent to the Conservation Area) to safeguard the beauty and tranquility of the Conservation Area and its setting.
+The Parish Council will look to discourage proposals that will lead to an increase in traffic movements, noise and/or the loss of adjacent countryside.